eamonnofarrell/PythonProject2018/README.md

 <details>
             <summary>Box Plot 1 (Click to expand)</summary>

-    * The first diagram is a representation of the Iris data set in Box Plot form.
+    * The first diagram is a representation of the Iris data set in Box Plot [3] form.
+    * Pandas function [dataset.boxplot()](http://pandas.pydata.org/pandas-docs/version/0.17.0/generated/pandas.DataFrame.boxplot.html) gives us four box plots on a single graph.
+    * Data from each column is represented in box plot form.
+This gives us an insight into the uniqueness of each species of Iris.
     * The data from each of the first four columns depicts graphically the groups of numerical data through their quartiles.
     * Key observations as follows:
         - There is a greater variance in the spread of petal length compared to sepal length, suggesting non uniformity.